WHO WE ARE

 Picking the right safety consultant can be challenging.
 You want a someone that has experience, industry knowledge, and, of course, innovative ideas.

-Mike Bahr has been developing and conducting electrical safety training programs for over 30 years.
-The programs that he has developed have been used to train thousands of electrical workers worldwide
+I have been developing and conducting electrical safety training programs for over 40 years.
+The programs that I have developed have been used to train electrical workers worldwide.

 TESTIMONIALS